 We will also learn about the rich textile and craft heritage, which includes beautiful silk weaving, conch shell carving, dhokra metal casting and terracotta pottery.

-City tour & DURGA PUJA CELBRATIONS
+DAY 9- KOLKATA- Heritage walk, City tour & DURGA PUJA CELBRATIONS

-Visit Kumartulli, known for its internationally renowned artisans who craft the most beautiful idols from straw and clay.
+This afternoon, we will embark on a short tour of Kumartulli, known for its internationally renowned artisans who craft the most beautiful idols from straw and clay.
 How these images are crafted, the conditions in which the artisans live and work, where their material is sourced from, and which industries depend on these creations for their very survival will be observed in life-affirming action.